-Stanford Medicine now provides a test for the monkeypox virus.
+Stanford Medicine now provides a test for the mpox virus.
 Rapid identification of infected people will help combat the virus’s spread and facilitate patient care.

 June 22, 2022 - By Krista Conger

-Stanford Medicine’s Clinical Virology Laboratory today launched a diagnostic test for the monkeypox virus that has been identified in 42 countries and several U.S. states, including California.
-The test will accelerate accurate diagnoses and inform public health efforts aimed at stopping the spread of the virus.
+Stanford Medicine’s Clinical Virology Laboratory today launched a diagnostic test for the mpox virus that has been identified in 42 countries and several U.S. states, including California.
+The test will accelerate accurate diagnoses and inform public health efforts aimed at stopping the spread of the virus, formerly known as monkeypox.

 Stanford Medicine is among the first academic medical centers in the country to offer the test to patients.
 It is available for Stanford Medicine patients and those at nearby medical centers.

-Although the disease is normally found only in Africa, or in people who have recently traveled to Africa, the World Health Organization reported that over 2,100 people in 42 countries have been diagnosed with monkeypox as of June 15, nearly all during the past two months.
-As of June 17, the CDC reports 24 confirmed monkeypox cases in California.
+Although the disease is normally found only in Africa, or in people who have recently traveled to Africa, the World Health Organization reported that over 2,100 people in 42 countries have been diagnosed with mpox as of June 15, nearly all during the past two months.
+As of June 17, the CDC reports 24 confirmed mpox cases in California.

-The monkeypox virus is much less easily transmitted than the virus that causes COVID-19: The CDC reports that the threat to the general U.S. population is considered low.
-It is not related to the virus that causes chickenpox, although physicians who suspect a patient’s rash may be monkeypox may wish to order tests to rule out chickenpox and herpes.
+The mpox virus is much less easily transmitted than the virus that causes COVID-19: The CDC reports that the threat to the general U.S. population is considered low.
+It is not related to the virus that causes chickenpox, although physicians who suspect a patient’s rash may be mpox may wish to order tests to rule out chickenpox and herpes.

 “We don’t expect the number of positive monkeypox tests to approach anywhere near the number of SARS-CoV-2 positives we have seen during the COVID-19 pandemic,” said Benjamin Pinsky, MD, PhD, associate professor of pathology and of infectious disease at Stanford Medicine.
 “But it’s important to have this test available for clinicians and their patients to guide their care and to aid public health surveillance and prevention efforts.”